lunaprise/Lunaprise/README.md

 This section below highlights the groundbreaking art and cultural projects representing significant "firsts" for the Lunaprise Mission, marking notable contributions to the lunar art museum.
 Of the 77,000 artifacts sent to the Lunaprise Museum on the moon, the following 10 projects are being highlighted, and a full list of all art projects is above.

-# First Renaissance Era Art "Twin" 1:1 Priceless Artifacts Inscribed into the Lunaprise Museum On the Moon:
+# First Renaissance Era Art "Twin" 1:1 Priceless Artifacts Inscribed into the Lunaprise Museum on the Moon:
 Curator: Space Blue, along with its art advisors, art professors, art media leaders, and key opinion leaders.
 Collection: "Eternals Collection"-From Leonardo Da Vinci, Van Gogh, Michelangelo -centuries of what has become "Eternal Art" featuring 100 masterpieces, encapsulating the evolution of fine art over five centuries.

-# First Bitcoin, Bitcoin Crypto Artwork, and Bitcoin White Paper On the Moon.
+# First Bitcoin, Bitcoin Crypto Artwork, and Bitcoin White Paper on the Moon.
 The first installation of the earth of Bitcoin White Paper is now archived for over 1 billion years, along with private keys for Bitcoin, and archiving of Bitcoin storytelling and art collections through Bitcoin crypto art projects which are inscribed onto the metal discs in the Lunaprise Museum on the moon and pre-planned prior to the landing to be inscribed as bitcoin ordinal artifacts which will also last forever there.
-A prior attempt was made unsuccessfully in January 2024 by a previous Astrobotics mission to land Bitcoin private keys and a physical art representation of a bitcoin on the moon, and the mission ended with the capsule burning up in the earth's atmosphere, resulting in the Lunaprise and Space Blue and its curator Dallas Santana taking credit for the first bitcoin to land on the moon literally when the Lunaprise landed about 30 days later on 2.22.2024 A.D.
+A prior attempt was made unsuccessfully in January 2024 by a previous Astrobotic's mission to land Bitcoin private keys and a physical art representation of a bitcoin on the moon, and the mission ended with the capsule burning up in the earth's atmosphere, resulting in the Lunaprise and Space Blue and its curator Dallas Santana taking credit for the first bitcoin to land on the moon literally when the Lunaprise landed about 30 days later on 2.22.2024 A.D.

 # First Grammy Winning and Iconic Music Archive on Moon: 777 top songs of all time by Lunar Records
 Details: A compilation of 777 top songs of all time, including a special focus on the Woodstock era "Summer of Love" top 30 music artists, airing worldwide in the same month as the Apollo 11 first moon landing by humans in July 1969.
-Plus nearly 7000 artifacts of art, photographs, and video by Scott Page (Pink Floyd Band Member), including Pink Floyd tours, moments with Mick Jagger and the Rolling Stones, captured moments with Princess Diana, and other historic moments.
+Plus, nearly 7000 artifacts of art, photographs, and video by Scott Page (Pink Floyd Band Member), including Pink Floyd tours, moments with Mick Jagger and the Rolling Stones, captured moments with Princess Diana, and other historic moments.
 Music archives in private playlists include Grammy hits and beats of Timbaland, Justin Timberlake, Taylor Swift, Becky G, and earlier works of Sabrina Carpenter.
 Artifacts include QR Code enabled artifacts tagged to QR Codes on disc.
 ![image](https://github.com/user-attachments/assets/443bdff4-620e-4f9f-9e85-c1a7303b84c3)

-# QR Codes Stored On Lunaprise Discs To Be Linked To Certain selected art and  AI generative content and/or Inscribed on Blockchain.
+# QR Codes Stored on Lunaprise Discs to be Linked to Certain Selected Art and AI Generative Content and/or Inscribed on Blockchain.
-Hundreds of unique QR codes are archived by Space Blue on The Lunaprise discs and The curators may assign such QR Codes to be linked together using AI-Artificial Intelligence generative art, film, music and content prograns to create an almost unlimited derivative number of content elements.The QR codes could also be inscribed together with content  on the blockchain linked back to certain bona fide Lunaprise authorized art projects,  content, or missing images/files that may have been lost during the delivery or inscription process onto the discs.
+Hundreds of unique QR codes are archived by Space Blue on The Lunaprise discs and The curators may assign such QR Codes to be linked together using AI-Artificial Intelligence generative art, film, music and content programs to create an almost unlimited derivative number of content elements.
+The QR codes could also be inscribed together with content  on the blockchain linked back to certain bona fide Lunaprise authorized art projects,  content, or missing images/files that may have been lost during the delivery or inscription process onto the discs.

 # First Numismatic Super Rare Coin Collection:
 Collection: Numismatic Rare Coins Spanning 30,000+ Years